The Unknome project

 The database is intended to aid the selection of poorly characterised proteins from humans or model organisms so that they can be targeted for investigation.
 We welcome feedback!
 Please email Tim Stevens tstevens@mrc-lmb.cam.ac.uk

-The current version of the Unknome database (updated 03 Nov 2023) represents 15,599 proteins from 140 species grouped into 15,599 Panther families.
-These are linked to a total of 12,159,427 Gene Ontology annotations.
+The current version of the Unknome database (updated 18 Oct 2024) represents 15,657 proteins from 142 species grouped into 15,657 Panther families.
+These are linked to a total of 11,540,683 Gene Ontology annotations.
+The previous version of the Unknome data is available by clicking here; any other open pages will need to be reloaded to reflect this.

 See this page for a graphical summary of the Unknome database.